CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/4 Project Management  - exam questions.md

 - **Importance**:
   - Identifies tasks critical to on-time delivery.
   - Guides prioritization of resources and effort to avoid delays.
+  - Helps in monitoring tasks on the critical path to ensure timely completion.

 ### What can you do to recover from delays on the critical path?